Tag Archive for: Schwachstellen-Management

 Vulnerability management is a key tool in securing IT networks.
 It enables you to identify and eliminate potential risks in your systems.
 The Greenbone Enterprise Feed is updated daily to detect new vulnerabilities.
 Therefore, we recommend regular updates and scans for all your systems.
 Please also read this article about IT security and the timeline of common attack vectors.

-The Greenbone Enterprise Appliances are offered as hardware, virtual appliances, or on premise (Greenbone Cloud Service).
+The Greenbone Enterprise Appliances are offered as hardware or as virtual appliances.
 Greenbone works GDPR-compliant and offers an open-source solution.
 This means the best data protection compliance and is thus guaranteed to be completely free of backdoors.

 At its latest patchday, software manufacturer Microsoft patched a severe zero-day vulnerability that had been exploited by intelligence agencies and Russian hacker groups, among others, in the summer of 2022.
 Early on, Greenbone was able to provide a test in the process, helping companies find unpatched systems and secure data centers and clients.